bridgesystems/Bridgemate-Data-Connector-Scoring-Program-Client/Documentation/MD/SectionUpdateDTO.md

 ##### ScoringGroupScoringMethod

 Required if the updated section belongs to a new scoring group that must be created.
-Vaalid values can be found at the information on the [ScoringGroupDTO](<ScoringGroupDTO.md#ScoringMethod>).
+Valid values can be found at the information on the [ScoringGroupDTO](<ScoringGroupDTO.md#ScoringMethod>).

 ##### Letters property